cuplv/biggroum/README.md

 ## Installation and dependencies

-You can use the docker file in the the `docker` folder to install the necessary dependencies and run the extraction pipeline.

 1. Follow the README files in the `FixrGraphExtractor` and `FixrGraphIso` to check the required dependencies of both tools.